MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows-settings.md

   - **Enabled**: UEFI (BIOS) allows waking a device using the LAN.
   - **Disabled**: UEFI (BIOS) prevents waking a device using the LAN.

-- **Wake on power**: Wake on power allows a network administrator to remotely wake a device in sleep mode when it's connected to a power source.
+- **Wake on power**: Wake on power lets you manage whether eligible devices can be automatically started from hibernation or powered-off states when connected to power.
 Your options:

   - **Not configured**: Intune doesn't change or update this setting.
 By default, the OS might prevent waking a device when it's connected to a power source.
   - **Enabled**: UEFI (BIOS) allows waking a device when it's connected to a power source.